nass15456/CTFs/GlacierCTF/flag coin stage 1.md

 After few researchs i realised that's **GraphQL** is data query and manipulation language for APIs developed by Facebook

-Let's see in google if vulinirabilities exists in this one..,and i found this blog :
+Let's see in google if vulnerabilities exist on this one...This blog could be interesting :

 [link to the blog](https://blog.yeswehack.com/yeswerhackers/how-exploit-graphql-endpoint-bug-bounty)